jmscudder/COVID/index.md

 ## Plotting publicly available COVID data for the state of Ohio.

-Most recent data: Jan 18 2022.
+Most recent data: Jan 19 2022.

 #### Data source change
 I have changed to using the summary data posted by the state of Ohio for the new case rate,
     new hospitalization, and new death plots.
 This requires an omission of the three most recent dates, as the data is very incomplete.
-The values for the previous week may change over time.
+Values for the previous two weeks may change, and are flagged by a paler tone color in the plots below.
-                       However, in general these numbers trace the daily reported numbers well, and it has the benefit of reducing noise from days with no data reported, or spikes from backlog reporting.
+                       In general these numbers trace the daily reported numbers well, and it has the benefit of reducing noise from days with no data reported, or spikes from backlog reporting.

 ### 7 day averages
 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Jan 15 is: 19664.0
+>The average increase in reported cases for the seven days ending on Jan 16 is: 19425.0
 >
->The last time cases per day were this high was Jan 14 2022: 1 day prior.
+>The last time cases per day were this high was Jan 15 2022: 1 day prior.
 >
->The seven day average then was: 20319 cases.
+>The seven day average then was: 20186 cases.

 >
->The last time cases per day was lower than this was Dec 30 2021: 16 days prior.
+>The last time cases per day was lower than this was Dec 30 2021: 17 days prior.
 >
->The seven day average then was: 19290 cases.
+>The seven day average then was: 19317 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Dec 25 2021.
+>The lowest 7 day average reported cases per day in the last three weeks was on Dec 26 2021.
 >
 >This was 21 days prior.
-The average was 12460 cases per day.
+The average was 13286 cases per day.
 >
->The 7 day average case rate on Jan 15 is an increase of 57.8 percent with respect to that minimum.
+>The 7 day average case rate on Jan 16 is an increase of 46.2 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Jan 15 is: 178
+>The average increase in hospitalizations per day for the seven days ending on Jan 16 is: 209
 >
->Jan 15 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Jan 16 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)